iobroker-community-adapters/ioBroker.unifi/README.md

 ## ChangeLog

+### 0.4.0 (2020-04-16)
+* (bluefox) Refactoring

 ### 0.3.1
-  (jens-maus) added support for multi-site environments.
+* (jens-maus) added support for multi-site environments.

 ### 0.3.0
-  (jens-maus) added access device data query and moved the client devices to the 'clients' subtree instead
+* (jens-maus) added access device data query and moved the client devices to the 'clients' subtree instead

 ### 0.2.1
-  (jens-maus) minor fixes
+* (jens-maus) minor fixes

 ### 0.2.0
-  (jens-maus) moved `lib/unifi.js` to dedicated node-unifi nodejs class and added it as a dependency.
+* (jens-maus) moved `lib/unifi.js` to dedicated node-unifi nodejs class and added it as a dependency.

 ### 0.1.0
-  (jens-maus) implemented a first basically working version which can retrieve status information from a UniFi controller.
+* (jens-maus) implemented a first basically working version which can retrieve status information from a UniFi controller.

 ### 0.0.1
-  (jens-maus) initial checkin of non-working development version
+* (jens-maus) initial checkin of non-working development version

 ## References
 This adapter uses functionality from the following third-party nodejs modules: